Written by Ben Chuang

 In addition to changes in silhouette and fabric, patterns and colors also played a significant role in defining 1920s men's fashion.
 Bold patterns like plaids, checks, and stripes became increasingly popular, adding a sense of vibrancy and individuality to men's wardrobes.
 Colors ranged from classic neutrals like navy and grey to more daring hues such as pastels and jewel tones, reflecting the celebratory spirit of the era.

 Accessories were another key component of 1920s men's fashion, serving as embellishments that enhanced the overall look.
-The fedora hat emerged as a staple accessory, adding a touch of sophistication to any ensemble.
+The fedora and trilby hat emerged as a staple accessory, adding a touch of sophistication to any ensemble.

 Other accessories included pocket watches, cufflinks, tie clips, and collar pins, which added personality and flair to men's outfits for special occasions.
 Although collar pins are no longer as fashionable, they can still be worn in certain occasions.